GamalSamadov/3D-portfolio/README.md

 - **Smooth Scrolling** ✨ Enhanced with Lenis for a smooth scrolling experience.
 - **Animated 3D Element** 🧬 Dynamic visuals that respond to scrolling, creating a memorable user experience.
 - **Horizontal Scroll Animations** 🌟 Adds a unique layer of interactivity to the design.

+🚀 Coming Soon:
+1️⃣ ✨ New experience section.
+2️⃣ 📂 More projects showcased.
+3️⃣ 🎬 Smooth on-load animations.
+4️⃣ 🌀 Extra animations for the 3D element.

 ## 🌐 Live Demo